OleksiiPrykhodko/MikartEnergy/README.md

 - [Docker](https://www.docker.com/)

 ## Startup project in docker with YAML file
 0) Run command `npm install` in main frontend directory (MikartEnergy\frontend) with PowerShell or Command Prompt.
+This is necessary to run the frontend project in development mode.

+1) Configure your production network to send HTTP requests to port 55580 and HTTPS requests to port 55443.
+Ports can be changed in docker-compose.yml file (in reverse-proxy service config).
-1) Copy the "DockerVolumes" directory with its contents to the C drive root (C:\DockerVolumes).
+2) Copy the "DockerVolumes" directory with its contents to the C drive root (C:\DockerVolumes).
 This directory is for docker volumes.
-The database will be created in this directory when the containers are first time started and it already contains needed https development certificate.
+The database and ssl certificate will be created in this directory when the containers are first time started.
+It directory already contains needed https development certificate for backend service (install it on your OS).
-2) Start up Docker and download Microsoft SQL server image with command:
-`docker pull mcr.microsoft.com/mssql/server:2022-latest`
+3) Start up Docker.
+4) Change the value of "apiUrl" field in "MikartEnergy\frontend\src\environments\environment.ts" to your domain name.
+5) If you have created an SSL certificate for your domain name using Letsencrypt and Certbot, you should jump to point 6.
+If not, then:
+51) temporarily replace the contents of the "MikartEnergy\reverse-proxy\nginx.conf" file with the contents of the "MikartEnergy\reverse-proxy\Nginx configuration for new ssl certificate.txt" file.
+52) comment out the "entrypoint:" line and remove commenting of the "command:" line (enter the correct domain name and email) in docker-compose.yml file.
+53) run command `docker-compose -p certificate-creation up` in main directory of App (with docker-compose.yml file).
+If everything is correct, Certbot will create a certificate in the docker volumes folder and container will be stoped without errors.
+You can find folder with certificates in "C:\DockerVolumes\MikartEnergy\Certbot\conf\live".
+54) stop all running containers and delete them.
+55) replace the contents of the "MikartEnergy\reverse-proxy\nginx.conf" file with the contents of the "MikartEnergy\reverse-proxy\Nginx production configuaration" file.
+56) comment back "command:" line and uncomment "entrypoint:" line in docker-compose.yml file.
-3) Run command `docker-compose -p mikartenergy up` in main directory of App (with docker-compose.yml file).
+6) Run command `docker-compose -p mikartenergy up` in main directory of App (with docker-compose.yml file).
-4) Open page `http://localhost:4200/` in your browser.
+7) Open your domane name in your browser.
-5) Have fun!
+8) I hope everything works!

 ### Frontend Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.